MO-Movia/mammoth-mods/README.md

 Mammoth works best if you only use styles to semantically mark up your document.

 The following features are currently supported:
+* Please read Note.txt file for more details.

 * Headings.